ZalaPia/coffee-shop-landing-html-css/README.md

-# Car Sharing HTML/CSS Desktop Layout
+# Coffee Shop HTML/CSS Desktop Layout

-This is a desktop layout for a car sharing website.
+This is a desktop layout for a coffee shop website.